-- Up to 12 storey development is proposed on sites west of the Princes Highway, for sites with a minimum street frontage of 24 metre. - Smaller lots east of the Arncliffe Public School and south of Wickham Street can be developed for new 3 storey buildings, where there is a street frontage greater than 24 metre. - A 5 metre landscape setback is required to Wickham Street and Forest Road comprising a 3 metre landscape zone with private courtyards behind to assist in ameliorating the impacts of busy roads on residential development.
-The landscape zone should include large and medium size tree planting. - Provide street edge alignment and active use to south-western corner at Princes Highway and Forest Road to reinforce this important corner marking the Town Centre entry from the Highway. - A front setback of 3 metre is required unless a specific setback is recommended. - The Rockdale DCP 2011 requires a 4.5 metres side setback.
-Within this neighbourhood, a 3 metre side setback may be acceptable for blocks 24 metres or smaller. - Solar access to the school grounds the configuration of buildings and structures must ensure that the school grounds receive a minimum of 2 hours daylight during the hours of 12pm - 2pm on 21 June (mid winter). - Retain vistas to Botany Bay, no building or structure is to build into or on a view corridor as identified in 4.1 Site Planning page 4|6.
+- Smaller lots east of the Arncliffe Public School and south of Wickham Street can be developed for new 3 storey buildings, where there is a street frontage greater than 24 metre. - A 5 metre landscape setback is required to Wickham Street and Forest Road comprising a 3 metre landscape zone with private courtyards behind to assist in ameliorating the impacts of busy roads on residential development.
+The landscape zone should include large and medium size tree planting. - Provide street edge alignment and active use to south-western corner at Princes Highway and Forest Road to reinforce this important corner marking the Town Centre entry from the Highway. - A front setback of 3 metre is required unless a specific setback is recommended in 4.1 Building Setbacks of this chapter. - Provision of high quality residential amenity in terms of privacy and built form by complying with SEPP 65 - Design Quality of Residential Apartment Development, side and rear setbacks must follow built form separation standards as outlined in Part 2F Building separation as outlined in the Apartment Design Guide. - Side setbacks are to include deep soil zones and appropriate landscaped treatment. - Solar access to the school grounds the configuration of build ngs and structures must ensure that the school grounds receive a minimum of 2 hours daylight during the hours of 12pm - 2pm on 21 June (mid winter). - Retain vistas to Botany Bay, no building or structure is to build into or on a view corridor as identified in 4.1 Site Planning page 4 6.

-- 6 meter setback and provision of a positive covenant applying to this setback, for the purposes of permitting unrestricted access for public thoroughfare, landscape and public domain maintenance on sites adjoining the Princes Highway.
-Proposed landscape improvements include significant boulevard tree planting and the creation of a dual footpath that allows for the staged delivery of the setback and continued pedestrian access during transition.
+- 6 metre setback and provision of a positive covenant applying to this setback, for the purposes of permitting unrestricted access for public thoroughfare, landscape and public domain maintenance on sites adjoining the Princes Highway.
+Proposed landscape improvements include significant boulevard tree planting and th creation of a dual footpath that allows for the staged delivery of the setback and continued pedestrian access during transition.
 At the sandstone cutting south of the Forest Road intersection, a setback shall be provided for tree planting and a footpath at the top of the cutting. - A new through site connection (6m wide) is proposed, which will connect Wardell Street to Hattersley Street and provide the missing link in the pedestrian and cycle route on the eastern side of the rail line.
-Links should be provided on the side boundary of an amalgamated development site. - A new through site connection (6m wide) connecting Segenhoe Avenue to Brennans Road and the Eve Street Wetlands active transport network.
+Links should be provided on the side boundary of an amalgamated development site. - A new through site connection (6m wide) connecting Segenhoe Avenue to West Botany (aligning with Brennans Road) through to the Eve Street Wetlands active transport network.
 Links should be provided on the side boundary of an amalgamated development site.